pierrediedhiou/cybersecurity-journey/glossary.md

 browser-based shell access
 - **Wireshark** — Graphical network packet analyzer used to capture, filter and investigate network traffic in real time
+- **Word Mangling** — The process of applying rules to modify words in a wordlist to generate password variations (ex: password → Password1!)
+- **Wordlist** — A text file containing a list of words or passwords used in dictionary attacks for password cracking
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack